 Measurement: The percentage of elderly people with self-care limitations is measured by telephone survey of a statistically valid sample of 2,400 Broward County residents age 18 and older.
-Specifically, the survey asks respondents age 70 and older, Because of any impairment or health problem, do you need the help of other persons with your personal care needs, such as eating, bathing, dressing, or getting around the house?
-Possible responses are yes and no.
+Specifically, the survey asks respondents age 70 and older, "Because of any impairment or health problem, do you need the help of other persons with your personal care needs, such as eating, bathing, dressing, or getting around the house?"
+Possible responses are "yes" and "no."

 Explanation: Elders can live a better quality life if they have the ability to take care of themselves and live self-sufficiently.

-Broward data sources: Community Health Assessment: 1994 Behavioral Risk Factor Study, Broward County, Florida; Quality of Life Assessment: 1997 PRC Community Health Survey, Broward County, Florida; and 1999 PRC Quality of Life Assessment: Broward County, Florida, Professional Research Consultants, Inc., Omaha, Nebraska.
+Broward data source: Quality of Life Assessments of Broward County, Florida, by Professional Research Consultants, Inc., Omaha, Nebraska (1997 - Q94, 1999/2000 - Q74, 2002 - Q71),